davidgasquez/handbook/content/rationality.md

   - [The decision makers shouldn't have competing incentives with the decision outcome](https://www.youtube.com/watch?v=Rwxkqno1PTc).
 - You have a plan.
 A time-traveller from the future appears and tells you your plan failed.
 Which part of your plan do you think is the one that fails?
 Fix that part.
 - People reason more wisely about other people's problems than about their own.
+- When you share something, add the level of confidence you have on it.

 ## Problem Solving